 - Qualitative studies

-The San Francisco PsyD program is designed to allow students to complete the dissertation in the third year prior to beginning the fourth year internship.
+The San Francisco PsyD clinical psychology program is designed to allow students to complete the dissertation in the third year prior to beginning the fourth year internship.

 The standard PsyD curriculum is four years, but students can elect to extend that time by one year to take additional psychology courses, supplemental practicum, or complete research work.